8th Wall wants to put awesome AR experiences on more smartphones

 The Palo Alto startup’s broader goal is to make the process of creating a smartphone AR app ten times faster while bringing experiences that make the most of native AR libraries or make due without them just using your phone’s IMU sensors and camera.

 Today, the company is launching XR, a free plug-in for Unity developers to start building and experimenting with augmented reality apps.
-The startup also announced that it has raised $2.4 million from investors including Norwest, the VR Fund, SV Angel, Greylock and Third Kind.
+The startup also announced that it has raised $2.4 million from investors including Norwest, Betaworks, the VR Fund, SV Angel, Greylock and Third Kind.

 8th Wall’s XR software bring features like light and surface estimation as well as calibrated scene display so that digital objects can be places more seamlessly within physical worlds and can react to their environments.

-“No one really knows how to design natively for AR yet,” investor Peter Rojas told TechCrunch.
+“No one really knows how to design natively for AR yet,” Peter Rojas, an investor at Betaworks Ventures, told TechCrunch.
 “It really reminds me of the early days of mobile.”

 8th Wall’s major sell relies strongly on building across the fragmented AR platforms that are already out there, while leveraging the individual device’s unique capabilities.